dangeng/CorrWiseLosses/code/README.md

 ## Code credits

-The image generation and video prediction code is modified from [pix2pixHD](https://github.com/NVIDIA/pix2pixHD), commit `5a2c87201c5957e2bf51d79b8acddb9cc1920b26`.
+The image generation and video prediction code is modified from the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) repo by Wang et al., commit `5a2c87201c5957e2bf51d79b8acddb9cc1920b26`.

 We also provide a subset of the RAFT codebase: